 It was beautiful, it was fascinating, and surprisingly I've walked away thinking not of Louisa, but of her sister, May.
 Really.
 Shocking, I know.

 May, just like Amy in the book, loved art.
 Her parents, wishing to foster her love for art, but unable to afford much in the way of art supplies, allowed her to draw on her bedroom walls.
 Beautiful pencil drawings all over the room.
 It was incredible!
 She later became a successful artist (her still life painting was chosen over Mary Cassatt's for an exhibit in the Paris Salon!) and I think that, in may ways, her parents had a lot to do with that.
 It has given me a lot to think about--the girls freedom to pursue what they love, the opportunity for them to be creative and how I'll support them in all their endeavors.
-Something I'll think about during an afternoon tea party and some Little Women paper doll cutting.
-Fun and tasty!

 No comments: